 Open your model.

-Open the Simulink® Library Browser (see Copy Blocks to Your Model), or another library.
+Open the Simulink® Library Browser or another library.

 Note: If you add a description to the library block through the Block Properties dialog box, Simulink does not propagate that description to the linked block.
 If you want to create a description that propagates, mask the library block and add the description in the Documentation pane of the mask.